Freezing – sperm, eggs and embryos

 Freezing technology enables maximisation of treatment as well providing options for medical and social reasons.
 At Repromed we offer the following treatments.

-The number and quality of eggs collected and the overall success rate for the procedure depends on the person’s age, the reason for the treatment and other factors.
-There are instances where no eggs may be collected or suitable for freezing despite everyone’s best efforts.
+The number and quality of eggs collected and the overall success rate depends on the person’s age, the reason for the treatment and a few other factors.
+It’s possible that eggs may not be collected or suitable for freezing despite everyone’s best efforts.

 Each curve in this figure shows the percentage likelihood that a person of a given age will have at least one baby following a future thawing of their eggs.